 I will say that this red pepper hummus doesn’t stray too far from the ordinary, classic-type of hummus that doesn’t feature the beautiful/wonderful/delicious roasted reds.
 Adapted from my Lemon Garlic Hummus recipe which is just such a classic and a definite staple in this Always Nourished kitchen, I went with some garlic, some tahini, a little oil, a little lemon juice for a bright splash of flavour then seasoned appropriately with salt and pepper for this version.

-Dairy Free.
+Easy.
 Healthy.
 Delicious. <– All my favourite things when it comes to snacking.